-- The impact of higher electric equipment operating costs should be carefully evaluated to ensure that all people can afford to heat their homes and water. - Incentives and programs should be targeted first to low income residents and non-profit businesses. - Additional program support can be offered to evaluate barriers and assist low-income communities with electrification. - Policies and rates should include provisions to address low-income communities.
+- Focus should be placed on promoting heat pump equipment to reduce operating costs and ensure that all people can afford to heat their homes and water. - Incentives and programs should be targeted first to low income residents and non-profit businesses. - Additional program support can be offered to evaluate barriers and assist low-income communities with electrification. - Policies and rates should include provisions to address low-income communities.

-https://greenlining.org/publications/reports/2019/equitable-building-electrification-a-framework-for-powering-resilient-communities/
+12 https://greenlining.org/publications/reports/2019/equitable-building-electrification-a-framework-for-powering-resilient-communities/